shapesmusic/Shapes-Basics-Draft/notes.md

 - the last section "What *Is* a Shape?" feels a little long and a little repetitive.
 At some point, see if you can improve that?
 - based on the commentary after Lesson 7 (bass notes), a shape is also distinguished from a key signature in that it always describes the chord level (!) and not the key level, except by coincidence if all the chords are described by the same shape.
 Which means key signature, like Major or Minor key in functional tonality, is an abstraction from the core experience of playing with shapes.
 And so the experience is a way of understanding, feeling that distance.
+- add something about key signature at the chord level after the sentence: "And further, if the whole song is also in the same shape, then the shape will describe both an aspect of the song's key, and of its changing chords, at the same time. "